tybottorff/bottorffdocs/notes/literature_notes.md

  - previous literature: CD318 is CD6 ligand (CD6 on T cells)
 # The changing landscape of naive T cell receptor repertoire with human aging
  - aging associated with loss of thymus productivity, yet naive T cells still maintain abundance by division in periphery for many years
- - **shorter CDR3 β, less added N nucleotides within CDR3 β with aging**
+ - **shorter CDR3β, less added N nucleotides within CDR3 β with aging**
  - **increase in publicness of CD4 but not CD8 naive T cell repertoires with aging**
  - **increased clonality with aging, as expected with clonal expansion over time**
+# The current state and future of T cell exhaustion research
+ - loss of effector function with Tex characterized by loss of IL-2, TNFα, IFNγ production
+ - **EOMES important for memory formation**
+ - Tbet drives expression of effector molecules, represses PD-1
 # The diverse functions of the PD1 inhibitory pathway
 ## Key points
  - PD1: inhibitory receptor expressed by all T cells during activation (also B cells, NKs, some myeloid cells), regulates effector functions, often high and sustained expression in persistent antigen exposure (chronic infections, cancer) and can limit protective immunity in these cases, limits autoreactive T cells